Our story starts before statehood, when the Perry family moved into what would become

 to the family ranch in 1980.
 In 1997 Dave and Dicy, with the encouragement of Frank, started the

-systems for child welfare departments.
+for child welfare departments.

 Frank grew up working weekends on the family ranch.
 Once the work was done, he enjoyed